drawlin22/readme-generator-2023/readme.md

 Readme Generator

 Description: This project was to create a readme generator that takes user input to create a professional readmefile.
+Multiple responses are collected from the user to fill in a temperal literal that writes to a new readme.md file.

 Installation: